 Declaration What are the mandatory steps to start your business?

-When starting a business in France, you must register via the “one stop shop” platform within 30 days of starting your business.
-Submit your declaration within 15 days of starting, including identity documents, social security information and company details.
-You will receive identification numbers Mermaid and Siret for your business Choose a legal structure appropriate in line with your long-term goals.
-From January 2025, all business changes must be reported via this portal.
-A adequate compliance avoid significant penalties and simplify your entrepreneurial journey.
+To start a business in France, you must register through the central registration platform within 30 days of commencing operations.
+Submit your application documents, including your identity documents, social security number, and company details, within 15 days of commencing operations.
+You will receive a company identification number (Mermaid or Siret).
+Please choose a legal structure that aligns with your long-term goals.
+From January 2025, all company changes must be reported through this platform.
+Complying with all regulations will help you avoid hefty fines and streamline your entrepreneurial journey.

 Key points